ehan03/random-trash/README.md

 # random-trash

-basically a collection of random learning notes, code snippets, :shit:-ty ideas,
+basically a collection of random learning notes, code snippets, and spontaneous :shit: ideas

+maybe there's a diamond in the rough idk